Voice Search: How to optimize your brand’s presence.

 Google reports that 55 percent of teens and 40 percent of adults use voice search regularly. eMarketer is also forecasting that voice search users will increase 27.6 percent to 45 million in 2018.
 It’s time brands take voice search seriously.
 There isn’t a voice search advertising opportunity today, but it’s something all advertisers should keep an eye on.
 Currently, brands must solely take an organic approach to grow their presence in the space, but long-term there may soon be paid search opportunities.

 Usage Siri.
 Cortana.
 Bixby.
-Google Now.
+Google Voice Search.
 Alexa.
 Google Assistant.
-Those are the names of some of the most well-known digital assistants.
-The list continues to grow, but digital assistants are the main vehicles for using voice search.
+Those are the names of some of the most well-known digital voice assistants.
+The list continues to grow, but digital voice assistants are the main vehicles for using voice search.
 Assistants typically pull personal information from the user’s device (phone numbers, history, etc.), along with general search engine databases, the same ones that provide standard search engine results, and display it using their core SEO algorithm (Google, Amazon, etc.).
 Search results are typically merged with a user’s personalized information that has been accumulated via their device and general search data.

 According to a 2017 eMarketer survey, people primarily utilize voice search to conduct general online searches, find product information, ask general questions and find local information.